How to Create a Paid Discord Server

 What happens when someone cancels?

-PayBot automatically removes their paid role when the subscription ends.
-They keep access until the end of their billing period, then lose access to paid channels.
-No manual work needed.
+PayBot automatically removes their paid role when the billing period ends.
+They keep access until then.
+No manual work on your end.

 Can I offer free trials?

 Yes.
-Stripe supports free trials, which you can configure when creating your subscription tier.
-Members enter payment info upfront but aren't charged until the trial ends.
+Stripe supports free trials — members enter payment info upfront but aren't charged until the trial ends.
+PayBot assigns the role immediately.

 What if a payment fails?

-Stripe automatically retries failed payments based on your settings.
-If the subscription ultimately fails, PayBot removes the member's role.
-You can configure Stripe's retry schedule in your Stripe dashboard.
+Stripe automatically retries failed payments over several days.
+If the subscription ultimately fails, PayBot removes the member's role automatically.

 Yes.
-Create as many tiers as you need—different prices, different roles, different access levels.
-Members can upgrade or downgrade between tiers, and Stripe handles proration automatically.
+Create as many tiers as you need — different prices, roles, and access levels.
+Members upgrade or downgrade with automatic proration.

 Do I own my customer data?

-With PayBot, yes.
-Payments go through your Stripe account—you own the customer relationships, payment history, and can export everything.
-With platforms like Patreon or Whop, they own your customer data.
+Yes.
+Payments go through your own Stripe account.
+You own the customer relationships and can export everything.
+Unlike Patreon or Whop, we don't sit between you and your revenue.

 What about taxes?

 You're responsible for your own tax obligations.
-Stripe provides reporting tools and can collect sales tax if needed.
-Consult an accountant for your specific situation.
+Stripe provides reporting tools and can collect sales tax automatically if you enable it.